 - Zinc: Reduces inflammation and helps your skin repair faster

 Talk to a skin specialist

-If you’re pregnant or endeavouring to lose or gain weight, talk to a skin specialist so you can come up with a preventative plan.
+If you’re pregnant or trying to lose or gain weight, talk to a skin specialist so you can come up with a preventative plan to reduce stretch marks post pregnancy.
 This may involve using creams and products to keep your skin supple and soft, or changing your diet.

 How do you treat stretch marks?